naruepanart/convert-webp-to-jpg/README.md

 ## Error Handling

 - If the program fails to read the folder or process any files, it will output a corresponding error message.
-- It will skip non-`.webp` files and directories automatically.

 ## License